 3. reskilling opportunities

 While upskilling is designed to help your employees move up the career ladder, reskilling focuses on horizontal training.
 Promotions aren’t typically the end result of retraining.
 Instead, retraining is used to help your current workers obtain the skills needed to remain relevant in the future.
-For example, providing employees with digital or forklift certification training will provide them with the skills they need to continue working on the plant floor as your company becomes more automated.
+For example, providing employees with digital or forklift certification training will give them the skills they need to continue working on the plant floor as your company becomes more automated.

-aging workforce
+managing an aging workforce

 The aging workforce has been a long-time concern for many employers, especially those in the manufacturing industry who must find ways to still meet production demands with an ever-slimming labor pool.
 If your company hasn’t felt the effects of this aging workforce, it soon will.